sofwerx/swx-devops/README.md

 The "glue" of this harness is currently in the `.bashrc` file.

+The `swx` command provides the interface to the functions that interact with this devops harness:

+    $ swx
+    Usage: swx {command}
+      dm          - Manage dm (docker-machines)
+      environment - Source project-lifecycle environment variables
+      secrets     - Deal with secrets/ folder
+      tf          - Run Terraform for a project-lifecycle

-This will eventually get broken out into a script directory as simplicity demands it.
+This will eventually get broken out into a script directory tree as simplicity demands it.

-The current reasoning behind using aliases is so that running `alias` at any time will show you a list of our "special" commands unique to this project.

-This will likely evolve over time toward functions and a proper command wrapper.

 # Project Environments